Emery (band)

-Emery is an American post-hardcore band formed in Rock Hill, South Carolina, in 2001 by Toby Morrell, Devin Shelton, Matt Carter, Josh Head, Joel Green, and Seth Studley.
-The band relocated to Seattle in order to reach a more music-centered scene.

-Best known for their singles "Walls" (2004) and "Studying Politics" (2005), as of 2025, Emery have released 9 studio albums, 4 live albums, numerous EPs and singles.
+Emery is an American rock band formed in Rock Hill, South Carolina, in 2001.
+The band eventually relocated to Seattle, Washington, in order to reach a more music-centered scene.
+The band has undergone multiple line-up changes, with lead vocalist Toby Morrell and lead guitarist Matt Carter the only consistent members throughout its tenure.
+Multi-instrumentalist Devin Shelton is also a founding member, now in his third stint with the band.
+As of 2026, Emery have released ten studio albums, four live albums, and numerous EPs and singles.

 History

 2000s: Formation and peak years

 Emery formed in 2001 in Rock Hill, South Carolina, but moved to Seattle in search of a better musical environment.
 The band was named after a first grader that Toby Morrell met while working as an intern for a teacher in college.
 The four members in the band at the time, Toby Morrell (vocals/guitar), Devin Shelton (drums), Matt Carter (guitar/keyboards), and Joel "Chopper" Green (bass) left Rock Hill for Seattle on September 11, the day of the terrorist attacks; they found out about the attacks when they stopped at a Cracker Barrel restaurant in North Carolina.
-Most of the members are from the bands Sachul, Joe 747, Simply Waynes and Oogie Brown.
 After a little while Seth Studley, who was one of the original members of the band, broke out of a serious relationship and followed them to Seattle and resumed his post as drummer.
 Because Seth took over drums, Devin took the position of guitarist.

 After making Emerald City their new home in Seattle, Emery signed a record deal with Tooth & Nail Records, also of Seattle, in 2002.
 Wasting no time, Emery paired up with producer/engineer Ed Rose and worked on their debut album, The Weak's End.
 It was produced at the Black Lodge Studio in Eudora, Kansas.
 The record was released in January 2004 by Tooth & Nail Records.
 Emery toured extensively to promote their new release.

 While touring, Seth Studley decided to leave the band in order to get married and Emery had to look for a new drummer.
 While touring with Haste the Day, Dave Powell was brought out to audition.
 Powell was officially put in the band in November 2005.
 Powell originally played in the Indianapolis-based metalcore/hardcore band The Bowels of Judas.

 Soon after touring, Emery went back into the studio to record their next record with production done by Aaron Sprinkle this time around.
 The band took five weeks in recording sessions.
 The Question was released on August 2, 2005.
 "Studying Politics" was released as the album's first single with a video emerging on June 29, 2005.
 On November 21, 2006, Emery re-released The Question, adding a DVD, five acoustic versions of previously recorded songs and two new demo tracks, which were produced by Matt Carter.
 The DVD included a documentary film of Emery, live songs and bonus footage.